News

 In total, more than half of the screened population failed by not meeting plasma p-tau217 criteria and of the remaining, most participants were not in the intermediate tau PET range.

-These findings were reported in a poster presented at the 2024 Clinical Trials on Alzheimer’s Disease (CTAD) conference, held October 29-November 1 in Madrid, Spain.
+These findings were reported in an oral presentation presented at the 2024 Clinical Trials on Alzheimer’s Disease (CTAD) conference, held October 29-November 1 in Madrid, Spain.
 Autonomy, an ongoing, double-blind, placebo-controlled, randomized, parallel-group, common-close study, assesses the effect of 2 doses of posninemab (low or high dose) or placebo, every 4 weeks, for a 104-week period.
 Patients were eligible to enter the study if they had early symptomatic AD and met clinical and plasma p-tau217 criteria followed by intermediate levels of tau burden on tau PET.

 Previously known as JNJ-63733657, posdinemab is a humanized IgG1 monoclonal antibody that binds with high affinity to PHF tau and very weakly to non-ptau.
 The parent molecule of the agent, PT3, was raised against AD brain purified PHF, and preclinical studies with the humanized version, posdinemab, having demonstrated reductions in tau seeding.
 The mid-domain region where posdinemab binds differs from that of other anti-tau monoclonal antibodies that target the N-terminus.